raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 </html>
 ```

-Note that we also link to `css/app.css`, which is for CSS code specific to our app (Never edit any of the foundation files!).
+Note that we also link to `css/app.css`, which is for CSS code specific to our app (Never edit any of the Foundation files!).
 Create an empty file called `app.css` in the `css` folder, that we will add code to later:

 ```css
 /* app.css */